mpucholblasco/logstash-loggers/logstash-jboss-logmanager/README.md

 There are some common parameters present on all handlers:
  * File handler parameters
-  * `file` (string) : the file description consisting of the path and optional relative to path.
+  * `fileName` (string) : the file description consisting of the path and optional relative to path.
   * `append` (boolean) : specifies whether to append to the target file.
   * `autoflush` (boolean): automatically flush after each write.
  * Logstash parameters